ninap41/rpg-angular-quest-time/README.md

 ## Development Progress

-I've been working on this close to a year.
  There is one chapter play through with about 4-5 different endings.
 This is titled FIRSTWORLD.
 I just begun work on the second world.
 Where you meet the wizard and are going to aquire spell powers for when you're battling enemies.

 #### Includes Now..
 - Diverse story with multiple endings where you can play as 5 different races.